MP4 to MOV

 Common questions

-Why is this faster than other converters?
+Why is this faster than other MP4 to MOV converters online?

 Will I lose quality?